 Gastronomic Days of Bonito, in August, during the Campomar Fair.

-Gastronomic Days of the Tortilla and Halloween, during the «Todos los Santos» Bridge
+Gastronomic Days of Tortilla and Halloween, during the "Todos los Santos" Bridge

-Mycological and Magosto Gastronomic Conferences.
-XVIII Memorial Juan Sánchez Ocaña, on the Bridge of «Todos los Santos».
+Mycological and Magosto Gastronomic Days.
+XVIII Juan Sánchez Ocaña Memorial, on the "Todos los Santos" Bridge.

 Gastronomic Days of the Percebe and Seafood, in the Bridge of the Constitution.